ONLINE 10:30 AM Worship Services on Church Website/Facebook & YouTube Page

 Anglican Rosary Group

-The Anglican Rosary Group meets on the first Monday of the month on zoom.
+The Anglican Rosary Group meets on the first Monday of the month on Zoom.
 Please contact the church if you would like to be added to the email list.

 Centering Prayer at St. Philip’s

 Centering Prayer group, which has met at St. Anne’s for 20-plus years, has moved to St. Philip’s.
-Carol Leach and Lynn Thonnard, facilitators of the group, invite anyone interested at St. Philip’s to join us on the first and/or third Tuesdays of the month from 10:00 am to 11:15 in Classroom #1.
+Carol Leach and Lynn Thonnard, facilitators of the group, invite anyone interested at St. Philip’s to join us on the first and/or third Tuesdays of the month from 10:00 a.m. to 11:15 in Classroom #1.
 All are welcome!
 If you have never done meditation before, we will help you.
 A centering Prayer is a Christian form of meditation that over time deepens our relationship with God through our presence with God in silence.
 During those 20 minutes, we consent to God’s presence and love for us just as we are.
 It doesn’t replace other forms of prayer but often makes them more meaningful.
 After centering, the group discusses a reading that supports our regular practice of prayer in our daily life.
 Six to eight people come to our group twice a month.
-We also have a zoom group on the second Tuesday of the month – please contact us for those details.
+We also have a Zoom group on the second Tuesday of the month – please contact us for those details.
 Looking forward to meeting many of you!
-Please reach out to Lynn, thonna[email protected], or Carol, [email protected], with any questions.
+Please reach out to Lynn, thonnard@his.com, or Carol, carollleach@gmail.com, with any questions.

 New Church Email